gdchinacat/reactions/README.md

 performance reasons, which is valid).

+# Credits

+The idea for this started as a sleepless sick night after reading https://www.reddit.com/r/Python/comments/1nmta0f/i_built_a_full_programming_language_interpreter/ .
+Thanks to u/HearMeOut-13 for the post that got my mind going down this path.

+# Glossary
+*state instance* - the instance whose field value changed *reacting instance* - the instance that is reacting to a field change.
+May be
+					  the state instance or some other object

 # Licensed under GPL v3
 See the COPYING file for complete details.
 Copyright (C) 2025 Anthony (Lonnie) Hutchinson <chinacat@chinacat.org>